-

 What are the essential requirements for listing a company in the main stock exchange(s) in your market?
 Please describe the simplified regime (if any) for company seeking a dual-listing in your market.

-Market value The shares shall have a market value of at least EUR 1 million.
-Number of shareholders At least 500 owners holding shares of a value of at least EUR 500.
-Financial history and Business operations The issuer shall have published or filed annual reports for at least three (3) years.
-IFRS/IAS shall be applied.
-The issuer must demonstrate that it has sufficient working capital available for its planned business for at least twelve (12) months after the first day of trading.
+Free float 25 per cent* (will be decreased to 10 per cent as a result of the EU Listing Act once amendments to MiFID come into force).
+Market value The shares must have a market value of at least EUR 1 million.
+Number of shareholders At least 500 owners holding shares with a value of at least EUR 500.
+Financial history and Business operations The issuer must have published or filed annual reports for at least three (3) years.
+IFRS/IAS must be applied.
+Profitability must be demonstrated for at least the latest financial year.

 – publish its intention to apply for admission to trading on Nasdaq Stockholm;

-- when making forecasts, provide information regarding assumptions or the conditions on which the forecast is based on.
-When making forward-looking statements, the issuer must provide such information in a clear and consistent way;
+– when making forecasts, provide information regarding assumptions or the conditions on which the forecast is based on.
+When making forward-looking statements, the issuer must provide such information in a clear and consistent manner;

 – possess the organisation and staff to manage financial reporting in order to comply with the requirements regarding disclosure of information to the market; and

-- having the capacity to publish and handle inside information in accordance with the EU Market Abuse Regulation;
+o having the capacity to publish and handle inside information in accordance with the EU Market Abuse Regulation;

-- making decisions on delaying public disclosures of inside information; and
+o making decisions on delaying public disclosures of inside information; and

-- keeping insider logs.
+o keeping insider logs.

 -